-15 With respect to CFF conditionality, Hewitt (2007) argues that it is the main motivation for the limited use of the IMF's CFF.
+16 With respect to CFF conditionality, Hewitt (2007) argues that it is the main motivation for the limited use of the IMF CFF.
 If, for the first 20 years of application, the condition to cooperate with the Fund was a "loose gentlemen's agreement" (Hewitt, 2007, page 3), since the early 1980s the CFF has been included in all IMF systems of conditionality.
 Similar comments against conditionality have been expressed by many others experts (see above all, Griffith-Jones and Ocampo (2008), Martin and Bargawi (2005) and Tabova (2005).

-16 The appropriate policy dealing with temporary shocks is financing rather than adjustment.
+17 The appropriate policy dealing with temporary shocks is financing rather than adjustment.
 However, commodity prices exhibit a declining long-term trend and very frequent/persistent short-term deviations from this trend.
-On one hand, this means that a mix of financing and adjustment is the appropriate there are substantial clear arguments for its removal, the IMF staff
+On one hand, this means that a mix of financing and adjustment is the appropriate response to shocks while, on the other, it implies that the "CFF may not be a suitable instrument to deal with a large part of the shocks for which the CFF is mostly used" (IMF, 2004a, page 10).